Birds of New Zealand: Conservation

 Due to habitat loss, their historical use as a food source by Māori, and predation by introduced species, many birds have become extinct and numerous more are threatened with extinction.
-Huge conservation efforts are being made to save the takahē, kākāpō, mohua, kōkako, hihi and the kiwi.
+As of 2019, 74% of New Zealand's terrestrial birds are considered to be threatened or at risk of extinction.
+Huge conservation efforts are being made to save bird species, including the takahē, kākāpō, mohua, kōkako, whio, hihi and the kiwi.
 One well documented conservation success story, due in a large part to the efforts of Don Merton, is the saving of the black robin on the Chatham Islands.
+Another key example, the kiwi and whio, where recent human intervention has improved nesting and hatching success from 8–10% to 90%.
+By creating physical barriers to prevent predators from approaching nesting areas or relocating predators, kiwi and other terrestrial birds have been able to rebound and increase their populations tremendously.